 Individuals or Groups are asked to sign up for one hour of adoration.
 Groups may organize their own prayer services or they may pray silently.
 To sign up for the next First Friday Adoration, please click on the link below.

-The closing Holy Hour, with benediction, praise and worship, will begin at 7:00 PM and is offered in English & Spanish.
+The closing Holy Hour, with benediction, praise, and worship, will begin at 7:00 PM and is offered in English & Spanish.

 During Perpetual Adoration the Eucharist is in constant company of the faithful, 24 hours a day and seven days a week.
 This time of personal prayer and adoration has helped community members discern what God wants for them in life.
 This is a valuable opportunity for reflection in the prayerful space that St. Mary Adoration Chapel provides.